romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationBehaviours.rst

 Behaviours
 ==========

-A behaviour is a process which is bound to a field, and will allow to dynamically modify its value.
+A behaviour is a process bound to a field, and allows to dynamically modify its value.
 It will be called before the validation of a field, allowing more flexibility to the rules.

-A good example is available within the core of Formz: ``toLowerCase`` is a behaviour which allows transforming to lower case the value of a field.
+A good example is available within the core of Formz: ``toLowerCase`` is a behaviour to transform to lower case the value of a field.
 For instance, it can be used on a field containing an email address.

 .. hint::

-    By convention, everytime a new common behaviour is configured, its configuration should be set at the path ``config.tx_formz.behaviours``; this way, it may be used again by several fields.
+    By convention, every time a new common behaviour is configured, its configuration should be set at the path ``config.tx_formz.behaviours``; this way, it may be used again by different fields.

 Properties
 ----------